A savvy business owner sees a hole in the market, and figures out a way to fill it.

 These are the people we all know, and their products and marketing (good as well as bad) are there to be found wherever we look.

-And then there’s a third kind of person.
+And then there’s a third kind of business owner.

 People like that, they see a status quo that they refuse to accept, and they make it their mission and their purpose to right the wrong that they see – to change the status quo.

 For me, the wrong that I see, and that I want to fix, is that ‘the nicest people, those most concerned with making things better, are often those who struggle most to grow their business’.